makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 Frequent team offsites are critical for remote organisations as they foster interpersonal relationships and generate alignment and trust.
 These are vital qualities in a companies culture that improve collaboration, productivity, and retention.
 They also have a habit of teasing out critical discussions and knowledge sharing via informal and impromptu conversations.

-Conferences are hot spots for interfacing with partners and clients in a much more personal (read effective) manner.
+Conferences are hot spots for interfacing with partners and clients in a much more personal (read "effective") manner.
 They also are ideal for scouting potential new talent as well as staying on top of industry developments, trends, and competition.
 Speaking at these events, participating in panels, and hosting workshops are also ideal methods to reinforce Maker’s reputation as a thought leader

 **Feed Stipends**

 All Feeds are compensated with a Feed Stipend of 1000 Dai per month.
 There are currently 26 total Feeds; 12 Light Feeds, and 14 Dark Feeds.
 We expect to continue onboarding new Feeds in the coming year to meet the growing security requirements of the Maker Protocol as it scales.

 **Tech-Ops Core Unit - Production Coverage**

 Tech-Ops Core Unit provides excellent coverage in monitoring production systems 24/7 365 across a multitude of timezones.

 **Legal**

 Coverage for legal costs including entity creation, legal officer/company insurance, regulatory filings, annual fees, as well as financial reporting.

 **Audits**